Liam-Ralph/pwrstat-gui/CONTRIBUTING.md

 # Contributing

-So far, this project is only compatible with Debian, and has only been tested on Ubuntu 24.04.
-If you wish to modify this project to:
+So far, this project is only confirmed to be compatible on Ubuntu 24.04 and Linux Mint 22.1, but is assumed to be compatible with any Debian-based operating system.
+If you wish to modify this project to

 1. Work on other versions of Linux
 2. Support more languages